OscarDS/pymemdyn/README.md

 and  e-mail  to:  [gpcruser@gmail.com](gpcruser@gmail.com)  requesting access to the code.
 After request processing from us you will be given access to the free repository.

+## Dependencies
+In order to automatically generate .itp files for ligands and allosterics, the program ligpargen is used.
+Install using their instructions: <https://github.com/Isra3l/ligpargen>.

+Testing was done using LigParGen v2.1 using BOSS5.0.

+Pymemdyn can also be used without ligpargen installation, but then .itp files containing the parameters for the ligand and the allosteric should be provided in the same folder as their respective .pdb's.

+## Installation

 To install **PyMemDyn** follow these steps: